nathanchere/wordpress-to-markdown/README.md

 # wordpress-export-to-markdown

-A script that converts a WordPress export XML file into Markdown files suitable for a Flowershow site
+A script that converts a WordPress export XML file into Markdown files suitable for a static sites including [Flowershow](https://flowershow.app).

 Wordpress to Flowershow Tutorial: https://flowershow.app/blog/2022-11-30-wordpress-migration